jonhadfield/gosn-v2/README.md

 # about
 <a href="https://standardnotes.org/" target="_blank">Standard Notes</a> is a service and application for the secure management and storage of notes.

-gosn is a library to help develop your own application to manage notes on the official, or your self-hosted, Standard Notes server.
+gosn-v2 is a library to help develop your own application to manage notes on the official, or your self-hosted, Standard Notes server.

+***Note: This release adds support for version 004 of encryption (introduced Nov 2020) and removes support for 003.***

 # installation